 Routine use cases

-A practical note on How to choose a small face yoga step for calendar gaps for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Small step: calendar gaps for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer